 Movie review from The Movie Snob

 Lost Worlds: Lives in the Balance (B).
 How unexpected — an IMAX movie about nature that warns us that man is destroying nature!
 But it’s still an enjoyable toboggan ride into the abyss thanks to the beautiful scenery.
-Harrison Ford, sounding half-asleep as usual, narrates a tour of various natural habitats including the jungles that have swallowed a vast Mayan city, the kelp forests off the coast of California, and some remote mountains in southern Venezuela.
+Harrison Ford (Star Wars: The Force Awakens) sounding half-asleep as usual, narrates a tour of various natural habitats including the jungles that have swallowed a vast Mayan city, the kelp forests off the coast of California, and some remote mountains in southern Venezuela.
 A handful of scientists go camping on the top of said mountains and discover a cute little black toad that crawls instead of hops and that likes to curl up into a ball and roll down hills.
 How toads got on top of the mountain is left unexplained.
 Anyway, I walked out with a whole new appreciation for biodiversity.
 Well, not really.